marcomer/SauceTool/README.md

 - Write a SAUCE CommentBlock to a file, replacing a CommentBlock if one already exists.
 - `comment` must be null-terminated.
 - The "Comments" field of the file's SAUCE record will be updated to the new number of comment lines.
-- **NOTE**: The null character is not included in the written SAUCE record.
+- **NOTE**: The null character of the comment string is not included in the written SAUCE CommentBlock.
 The comment's last line will be padded with spaces if the comment can't fill the entire line.

 #### `SAUCE_write(const char* buffer, uint32_t n, const SAUCE* sauce)`
 - Write a SAUCE record to a buffer.